azlux/botamusique/README.md

 ### Configuration
 Please copy `configuration.example.ini` into `configuration.ini`, follow the instructions in the file and uncomment options you would like to modify.
 Please DO NOT MODIFY `configuration.default.ini`, since options undefined in `configuration.ini` will fall back into `configuration.default.ini`.
 This file will be constantly overridden in each update.

-#### Basic settints
+#### Basic settings
-1. Usually the first thing is to set the Murmur server you'd like the bot to connect to.
+1. Usually, the first thing is to set the Murmur server you'd like the bot to connect to.
 You may also specify which channel the bot stays, and tokens used by the bot.
 ```
 [server]
 host = 127.0.0.1